redux-saga/redux-saga/docs/api/README.md

 #### Notes

-When resolving a `race`, the middleware automatically cancels all the loosing Effect.
+When resolving a `race`, the middleware automatically cancels all the losing Effects.

 ### `[...effects] (parallel effects)`